RWTH-EBC/AixWeather/Joss_Paper/paper.md

 # Statement of need

+Building energy simulations are crucial for research building energy systems, often relying on specific weather data formats.
+Creating such weather data can be a labor-intensive and error-prone task.
+AixWeather addresses these challenges by offering a comprehensive solution for pulling, transforming, and exporting weather data from various sources and formats.

+AixWeather ensures data accuracy by considering critical factors such as time zones, measurement times, unit conversions, missing data points, and avoiding interpolation-induced smoothing.
+Additionally, it leverages physical relationships to calculate missing weather variables from available data.

+Beyond its core functionalities, AixWeather offers a flexible and extensible framework.
+It simplifies the addition of new import and output formats, making it a versatile tool for researchers in the field of building energy systems.

+Importing real weather data or Test Reference Years (TRY) data into the Modelica TMY3Reader format can be challenging due to format differences.
+Currently, there are limited tools available for this purpose.

+AixWeather offers a practical solution by providing support for generating weather data compatible with the Modelica TMY3Reader format.
+This feature addresses a critical need in the field, making AixWeather a valuable tool for researchers working with this specific output format.

+Notably, AixWeather stands apart by offering support for the Modelica TMY3Reader format, addressing a specific and underserved requirement in the field.
+This unique feature positions it as an indispensable tool for those seeking compatibility with this format.

 Building simulations are one of the main tools for building energy system research.
 These simulations often require weather data, often in a very specific format.
 The creation of such weather data can be tedious and error prone.

-`AixWeather` was designed to be used by both researchers and researching industry.
+`AixWeather` was designed to be used by both researchers and researching industry. and sophisticated design and operation of energy building systems

 # Mathematics